inbzar/docs/apps/docs/content/user-guide/sales-channels/index.md

 ---
 sidebar_position: 1
-description: 'Medusa Admin allows merchants to manage their sales channels.
+description: 'InBzar Admin allows merchants to manage their sales channels.
 Merchants can separate products into multiple sales channels.'
 ---

 # Sales Channels Overview

-In this document, you’ll get an overview of sales channels in Medusa and learn about their importance in your ecommerce store.
+In this document, you’ll get an overview of sales channels in InBzar and learn about their importance in your ecommerce store.

 ## Overview

 Sales Channels are multiple channels that you can sell your products through.
 For example, you can have a sales channel for the web storefront, another for the mobile app, and another for selling across social media platforms.

-By default, there’s a default sales channel in a Medusa store.
+By default, there’s a default sales channel in a InBzar store.
 You can add multiple sales channels.

 ---